gamecraftCZ/fantasyManager/README.md

 # fantasyManager
 manager for fantasy worlds

-This software is under license CC BY-SA 4.0.
+This software is under GNU-GPL license.

 Please donate coffee to support future development.